actions-marketplace-validations/shry_gitcha-action/README.md

 # Gitcha

-This Github Action generates a OpenAI answers based on the entire curriculum vitae files in your repository (PDFs, Docs, Markdown etc.)
+This Github Action generates OpenAI answers based on the entire curriculum vitae files in your repository (PDFs, Docs, Markdown etc.)

 ## Idea